 We believe Microsoft Corporation is infringing certain of our patents.
 Accordingly, we commenced a lawsuit against Microsoft on February 15, 2007 by filing a complaint in the United States District Court for the Eastern District of Texas, Tyler Division.
 Pursuant to the complaint, we allege that Microsoft infringes two of our U.S. patents: U.S. Patent No. 6,502,135 B1, entitled "Agile Network Protocol for Secure Communications with Assured System Availability," and U.S. Patent No. 6,839,759 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network Without User Entering Any Cryptographic Information."
-On April 5, 2007, we filed an amended complaint specifying certain accused products at issue and alleging infringement of a third, recently issued U.S. Patent No. 7,188,180 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network."
+On April 5, 2007, we filed an amended complaint specifying certain accused products at issue and alleging infringement of a third, recently issued U.S. patent No. 7,188,180 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network."
 We are seeking both damages, in an amount subject to proof at trial, and injunctive relief.
 Microsoft answered the amended complaint and asserted counterclaims against us on May 4, 2007.
-Microsoft counterclaims on that the three patents are not infringed, are invalid and are unenforceable.
+Microsoft counterclaimed for declarations that the three patents are not infringed, are invalid and are unenforceable.
 Microsoft seeks an award of its attorneys' fees and costs.
-We filed a reply to Microsoft's counterclaims on May 24, 2007.
-Discovery has begun and the trial is scheduled to begin on October 12, 2009.
-We have served our infringement contentions directed to certain of Microsoft's operating system and unified messaging and collaboration applications.
+We filed a rely to Microsoft's operating system and unified messaging and collaboration applications.
 On March 31, 2008, Microsoft filed a Motion to Dismiss for lack of standing, which was denied by the court pursuant to an order dated June 3, 2008.
-Also pursuant to that court decision, on June 10, 2008, SAIC joined us in our laws in the decision of the court decision.
+Also pursuant to that court decision, on June 10, 2008, SAIC joined us in our lawsuit.